-At St Francis Xavier College we understand that relationships are central to all we do, and we aim to work collaboratively with all members of our community.
+At St Francis Xavier College, we understand that relationships are central to all we do, and we aim to work collaboratively with all members of our community.

-St Francis Xavier College recognises that it is a natural part of human relationships and living in community to experience times of challenge.
-In these times of challenge, the College accesses a restorative approach which focuses on relationships.
-By exploring how people are affected and how solutions can be found, we work with members of our community to restore healthy relationships and a positive learning environment.
-A restorative approach helps to support the development of prosocial behaviours which enable healthy individual development and restore relationships and connection to community.
+Challenges are a natural part of human relationships and living in community.
+In these times, the College utilises a restorative approach which focuses on rebuilding and restoring healthy relationships.
+We explore how people are affected and work with members of the community to create positive and effective solutions.
+Our restorative approach helps to support the development of prosocial behaviours which enable healthy individual and interpersonal growth.

 Our responsive approach involves students in the process of making amends and moving forwards when harm has been.
 It prompts them to recognise the nature and impact of wrongdoing so that they may move towards healing for themselves and their community.

 The aims of our responsive approach are to:

 Our restorative approach views anti-social behaviours or relationship challenges as an opportunity for learning, with a focus on restoring relationships and building empathy and compassion.
 We separate the person from their actions, recognising that everyone makes mistakes, but we also encourage all members of our community to be accountable and take responsibility for their actions through active participation and reconciliation.